 The second step of data processing is the conversion of the TSV-files to CSV-files.
 This step will keep all selected Eurostat data only removing the data flags.
-The Excel macro "ImportTsvFiles" embedded in the Excel file "template_input.xlsm" is working for each domain (ZPA1, COSA etc.) collecting data from all TSV-files of this domain.
-The results of the macro runs are particular CSV-files, which will enter a GAMS program (coco_input.gms) for further data processing.
+The Excel macro "ImportTsvFiles" embedded in the Excel file "template_input.xlsm" is working for each Table Group ("apro", "aact", etc.) collecting data from all TSV-files of this domain.
+The results of the macro runs are particular CSV-files, which will enter a GAMS program ('coco_input.gms') for further data processing.